 What to see and do

-The beautiful seaside town of Uusikaupunki has a southern European feel to it.
-The charming old wooden houses, interesting sights, the wide range of activities, excellent cafés and restaurants, as well as the amazing sea and nature attractions are sure to make your visit a memorable one.
+Over 400 years old, the beautiful seaside town of Uusikaupunki has a southern European feel to it.
+The town offers unique experiences all year with its beautiful old wooden houses, interesting attractions and events, a wide range of activities, cafés and restaurants with delicious offering, and stunning sea and nature.

-You can read more about the natural attractions and various activities on offer from sections Sea and nature and Relax and refresh.
+You can read more about sea and natural attractions and various activities on offer from sections Sea and nature and Sport and hobbies.